tastejs/todomvc/examples/react-redux/README.md

 ## Description

-This application uses React in combination with Redux to implement a todo application.
+This application uses React in combination with Redux to implement the TodoMVC application.

 -   [React](https://reactjs.org/) is a JavaScript library for creating user interfaces.
 -   [Redux](https://redux.js.org/) centralizes your application's state.